 |Affected Resource||Email of the user that performed the action.
 For example, when user email@example.com logs in, the source email is firstname.lastname@example.org.|

 Indicates if the action was success and completed or if it failed.

 It is a small description of what was changed in the system event.

 It only gets populated for certain actions and indicates what is being changed.
-Most of these are user changes.
-For example, when a user is suspended, locked status is reset, MFAA method of access control in which a user is granted access only after successfully presenting several separate pieces of evidence to an authentication mechanism – typically at least two of the following categories: knowledge, possession, and inherence. is enabled/disabled, or password updated
+Most of these are user changes (for example, when a user is suspended, a locked status is reset, MFA A method of access control in which a user is granted access only after successfully presenting several separate pieces of evidence to an authentication mechanism – typically at least two of the following categories: knowledge, possession, and inherence. is enabled or disabled, or a password is updated.

-You can also sort items by selecting 20, 50, or 100 below the result table.
+You can choose the number of items to display by selecting 20, 50, or 100 below the table.